meghabathla/30-Days-with-Js/Day20/Readme.md

 ## Session Storage

 - Definition: Session storage is similar to local storage but with a key difference in the persistence of the data.
 It stores data for the duration of the page session.
+Whenever a document is loaded in a particular tab in the browser, a unique page session gets created and assigned to that particular tab.
+That page session is valid only for that particular tab.
+Opening multiple tabs/windows with the same URL creates sessionStorage for each tab/window.

 - Persistence: Data in session storage is cleared when the page session ends.
 A page session lasts as long as the browser is open, and survives over page reloads and restores.
 However, opening a page in a new tab or window will cause a new session to be initiated.
 - Capacity: Like local storage, session storage typically allows up to 5MB of data.
 - Scope: Data is accessible only within the same origin and for the duration of the page session.